 Complete the LL.M.
 Certificate of Attendance Form

 All applicants requiring an LL.M. degree to qualify for the examination must complete the LL.M Certificate of Attendance form.
-Applicants will need to answer specific questions about the number of credits they completed in various types of offerings, including professional responsibility, american legal studies, subjects tested on the NY Bar Exam, etc. Please review your transcript and the list of approved courses at Columbia Law School that satisfy Section 520.6 of the Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law (22 NYCRR 520.6).
+Applicants will need to answer specific questions about the number of credits they completed in various types of offerings, including professional responsibility, American legal studies, subjects tested on the NY Bar Exam, etc. Please review your transcript and the New York Bar-Qualifying Courses at Columbia Law School lthat satisfy Section 520.6 of the Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law (22 NYCRR 520.6).

 Guidelines for completing the LL.M.
 Certificate of Attendance form:

-Once complete, sign and date the form, and submit it to the Law School's Office of Registration Services by not later than Friday, May 1, 2020.
+Once complete, sign and date the form, and submit it to the Law School's Office of Registration Services during the first week of May.

 - Certification of LL.M.
 Certificate of Attendance